Acupressure Points for Thyroid Ailments

 How Do You Test the Thyroid?

 When visiting your doctor, they will feel the thyroid gland for enlargements or nodules.
 The doctor may refer you to an endocrinologist for specific tests.
-They will do different blood tests to measure the level of the antibodies and hormones.
+They will perform different blood tests to measure the levels of antibodies and hormones.
 Most of the tests are painless, but there is one sensitive test.
 The test is standard for hypothyroidism and measures the thyroid-stimulating hormone in the pituitary gland.
 Alternatively, they can do an ultrasound or biopsy to detect abnormalities.

 Are Thyroid Nodules Painful?

-Most nodules do not cause symptoms, but occasionally, a lump in the neck will be noticed.
-Patients with thyroid nodules may complain of ear, jaw, or neck pain.
+Most nodules do not cause symptoms; however, occasionally, a lump in the neck may be noticed.
+Patients with thyroid nodules may experience pain in the ear, jaw, or neck.
 In some cases, they cause difficulty breathing and swallowing or a tickle in the throat.

 Medical Treatments for Thyroid

 Medical treatment varies depending on the disorder.
 With hyperthyroidism, you want to reduce the production of the hormone.
 Doctors can put you on Propranolol to treat high blood pressure, or they may give you an iodine supplement.
-Another solution is surgery and removing all or part of the thyroid.
+Another solution is surgery, which involves removing all or part of the thyroid.

 Compared to the above, there are home remedies for thyroid if you do not have a severe condition: